sushanthj/blog/_pages/knowledge-base/Vision with C++/Eigen.md

 ---
 layout: knowledge
-title: Eigen Library
+title: Eigen
-parent: Vision with C++
+parent: C++
 nav_order: 1
-permalink: /knowledge-base/vision-cpp/eigen/
+permalink: /knowledge-base/cpp/eigen/
+toc: true
 ---

+* TOC
+{:toc}

-# Background
+# Introduction

 Eigen is the numpy equivalent in C++.
 Here we look at some basic linear algebra computations using eigen.